Technology on Campus

 A variety of supplemental devices are available such as Smartboards, Apple TVs, digital microscopes, MakerBot 3D printers, document cameras, scanners and projectors.
 We also have a core set of iPad apps which are focused on the development of critical thinking and providing a platform for students to communicate their learning.

-The Learning Resources Center is available to support student achievement in a variety of ways: a two-story library and activity space; electronic databases for research; wireless access for student laptop computers; and a computer lab.
+The Learning Resource Center is available to support student achievement in a variety of ways: a two-story library and activity space; electronic databases for research; wireless access for student laptop computers; and a computer lab.
 The Learning Resource Center also includes a Pearson Testing Lab for students to take their certification tests as well as classroom space for student collaboration.
 The building is open during the school day and after school, and includes a local bank branch to help students learn about banking and managing money.

 MHS continues to research and design opportunities for houseparents and parents/sponsors to learn about important topics such as online safety and digital footprints of their students.
 All students in grades 4-12 have Google Apps for Education Accounts to promote student/teacher collaboration.
 Milton Hershey School also has a focused plan to teach digital citizenship at each division.